ssaafi/OA_GWAS/step_2/README.md

 **1. Collecting tissue**

 In order to collect the relevant tissue for OA, we established inclusion and exclusion criteria on the kind of tissue and data type we are looking for to run the model.
-We used PubMed, the Musculoskeletal knowledge portal, Encode and Roadmap to browse through the datasets.
+We used PubMed, the Musculoskeletal Knowledge portal, Encode, and Roadmap to browse through the datasets.

-You can find the [criteria](https://github.com/ssaafi/internship22-23/blob/main/step_2/criteria.md) and the [collecting strategy and results](https://github.com/ssaafi/internship22-23/blob/main/step_2/collection%20strategy.md) here.
+You can find the [criteria](https://github.com/ssaafi/OA_GWAS/blob/main/step_2/criteria.md) and the [collecting strategy and results](https://github.com/ssaafi/OA_GWAS/blob/main/step_2/collection%20strategy.md) here.

-For more detailed information, check this [file](https://github.com/ssaafi/internship22-23/blob/main/step_2/TSV/Strategy.txt) and this [one](https://github.com/ssaafi/internship22-23/blob/main/step_2/TSV/Overview%20data.txt).
+For more detailed information, check this [file](https://github.com/ssaafi/OA_GWAS/blob/main/step_2/TSV/Strategy.txt) and this [one](https://github.com/ssaafi/OA_GWAS/blob/main/step_2/TSV/Overview%20data.txt).

 **2. Annotation**

-Annotations files are already available on the GiHub page of the ABC model.
-For our analysis, we need to establish a list of GWAS SNPs linked to OA for the fine mapping step.
+Annotation files are already available on the GitHub page of the ABC model.
+For our analysis, we need to establish a list of GWAS SNPs linked to OA for the fine-mapping step.
-You can find more infornation [here](https://github.com/ssaafi/internship22-23/blob/main/step_2/annotations.md).
+You can find more information [here](https://github.com/ssaafi/OA_GWAS/blob/main/step_2/annotations.md).

 **3. Control list**

 Why?
 To be sure the model is running correctly, we established a (+) list of relevant SNPs that should score high according to previous papers.
 We are also including a (-) list of genes that shouldn't appear in our results.

-You can find the [Control list](https://github.com/ssaafi/internship22-23/blob/main/step_2/%20control%20list.md) here.
+You can find the [Control list](https://github.com/ssaafi/OA_GWAS/blob/main/step_2/control%20list.md) here.

-For more detailed information, check this [file](https://github.com/ssaafi/internship22-23/blob/main/step_2/TSV/Control%20list.txt).
+For more detailed information, check this [file](https://github.com/ssaafi/OA_GWAS/blob/main/step_2/TSV/Control%20list.txt).